MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P11-Reconstructing-Networking-Layer/content.md

 # Update Get Posts Method

-Now we can update the `getPosts` method to use the enums we created to build requests and handle from the API.
+Now we can update the `getPosts` method to use the enums we created to build requests and handle responses from the API.

 > [action]
-> Update `getPosts` method parameters to use the `Result` type.
+> Update the `getPosts` method parameters to use the `Result` type.
 >
 ```swift
 func getPosts(_ completion: @escaping (Result<[Post]>) -> Void) {
 ```

-> [action]
+>
-> Replace everything above `urlSession.dataTask` and with new `postsRequest` variable and use it in the `dataTask` method call.
+> Replace the body of the `getPosts` method to use the enums we created and reduce the redundancy that it currently has:
 >
 ```swift
 func getPosts(_ completion: @escaping (Result<[Post]>) -> Void) {